kdiffin/kdiffin/README.md

 ### 🧪 learning

-- networking took cs168 by berkley,
+- be: working with concurrent network level programming in golang
-- frontend/ui: HATEOAS, reactivity vs imperative
+- fe: HATEOAS, reactivity vs imperative
-- ops: golang, gRPC, docker, trying to get into devops and self hosting on a vps, working with OpenStack at my internship rn
+- ops: gRPC, working with openstack, kubernetes at my internship rn.
 - building everything low-level, no training wheels, no libs
 - telecommunication technologies cuz im an intern at Azercell (big telco)